ezzhang8/ezzhang8.github.io/content/projects/poker-replay.md

 > This project is currently live at [repl.poker](https://repl.poker)!

 My friend requested the data of all his past hands on PokerStars.
 We parsed it all into a database and built a web app to analyze his performance.

+You can log in with the following credentials to see a demo:

+Username: test_user
+Password: Testpassword123!